Demidovs

-Demidovs (Демидовы) is a 1983 Soviet drama film directed by Yaropolk Lapshin.
+Demidovs (Демидовы) is a 1983 Soviet biographical drama film directed by Yaropolk Lapshin.

 Plot

 The first series shows the relationship of the Demidovs with Peter the Great.
 Akinfiy Demidov in a short time was able to establish the production of pig iron and cannons, thanks to which Russia won a number of significant victories.
 In the second series, Akinfiy becomes the master in the Urals and was able to oppose the ruler Biron, distinguished by cruelty and cunning.